FAQ - Facilities

-A. Cell phone coverage is spotty at Scoggins Valley Park/Henry Hagg Lake.
-There are pay phones located at both Boat Ramp A and Boat Ramp C. The Lakestop store also has a pay phone.
+Cell phone coverage is good if you have AT&T otherwise cell phone coverage is spotty at Scoggins Valley Park/Henry Hagg Lake.
+There are 911 emergency phones located at Eagle Point Recreation Area Boat Ramp and Boat Ramp C. The Lake Stop store has a pay phone.

 Yes.
 There are fifteen, 6 foot rectangular tables and 125 folding chairs available for your use.

 No, linens, dishware or eating utensils are not provided at Metzger Park Hall.

 Full payment of the hourly charge and security deposit will reserve the date for your event at Metzger Park.
 Reservations are taken on a "first come, first served" basis - (503) 846-7000

 Metzger Park Hall can accommodate about 200 total.
 The facilities at Metzger Park Hall include:<br />One 1,200 square foot room with a sliding glass doors that leads to a patio area.
 This room can accommodate 100-150 people.<br />One 600 square foot room, with sliding glass doors, that leads to the beautiful Park outside.
 This room can accommodate 50-75.<br />